latest nhpb_banner 1__compressed

 Financial assistance programs New Jersey.

-Locate grant money and financial assistance in all New Jersey counties and cities listed below, including Newark as well as Jersey City.
-Get help with paying utility bills, a mortgage or rent payment, transportation costs or find free gasoline cards.
-Or get free medical care, food or groceries, and help paying down debts.
-In addition to the state run government assistance programs listed below, families can also locate charities in New Jersey that can provide financial help.
+Get grant money and financial assistance in all New Jersey counties and cities listed below, including Newark as well as Jersey City.
+Find help with paying utility bills, a mortgage or rent payment, transportation costs or find free gasoline cards.
+Or access free medical care, food or groceries, and get debt relief.
+Apply at state run government assistance programs or charities.
+Get financial help near you in NJ.

-The non-profits and government agencies in NJ combine the emergency financial help (listed below) along with free stuff.
-Struggling households may be given clothes for work, free bus tickets or transit passes, money to pay for a car payment or daycare vouchers for work.
-There are also low-income housing units or apartments and other social services as noted below.
+The non-profits and government agencies in NJ combine the emergency financial help (listed below) along with free stuff for low-income families.
+Struggling households may be given clothes for work, free bus tickets or transit passes, money to pay a car payment or daycare vouchers for work.
+There are also low-income housing units or apartments with no waiting list as well as other social services below.

 Find grant money to help pay bills, housing or free stuff in NJ for struggling families